Scarabaeus1031/NEXAH/RESEARCH/VALIDATION/VALIDATION_SUMMARY.md

 by reducing instability alone

 but by aligning control
-with intrinsic phase structure and directional system geometry
+with intrinsic phase structure, directional geometry, and coherent transport organization
 ```

 ---